caaiitlin/taiko.guide/index.md

 Suggestions, corrections, and contributions are always welcome.

-If you spot an error, have an idea for improving a page, or would like to contribute new content, please open an issue or submit a pull request on GitHub.
+If you spot an error, have an idea for improving a page, or would like to contribute new content, please open an issue on GitHub.